Green Cosmetics: The Push for Sustainable Beauty

 - Dibutyl phthalate (DBP): Often found in nail products, DBP is a solvent for dyes.
 Considered toxic to human reproduction, it enhances the ability of other chemicals to cause genetic mutations.
 While Canada has banned DBP from all children’s toys, no action has yet been taken against its presence in cosmetics.

-Examples of Sustainable Cosmetics
+Examples of Sustainable Skincare and Cosmetics

 - Native: Native produces deodorants with organic, natural ingredients.
 Native has built their brand around “simple, nontoxic ingredients you can understand.”
 Their oleochemical-derived ingredients include shea butter, coconut oil and castor bean oil.